splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 * `name` - (Required) Name of the detector.
 * `program_text` - (Required) Signalflow program text for the detector.
 More info at <https://developers.signalfx.com/docs/signalflow-overview>.
 * `description` - (Optional) Description of the detector.
+* `authorized_writer_teams` - (Optional) Team IDs that have write access to this detector.
+Remember to use an admin's token if using this feature and to include that admin's team (or user id in `authorized_writer_teams`).
+* `authorized_writer_users` - (Optional) User IDs that have write access to this detector.
+Remember to use an admin's token if using this feature and to include that admin's user id (or team id in `authorized_writer_teams`).
 * `max_delay` - (Optional) How long (in seconds) to wait for late datapoints.
 See <https://signalfx-product-docs.readthedocs-hosted.com/en/latest/charts/chart-builder.html#delayed-datapoints> for more info.
 Max value is `900` seconds (15 minutes).
 * `show_data_markers` - (Optional) When `true`, markers will be drawn for each datapoint within the visualization. `false` by default.
 * `show_event_lines` - (Optional) When `true`, the visualization will display a vertical line for each event trigger. `false` by default.